 The command “free” displays the amount of free and used memory in the complete system.

 The command “uptime” provides information about how long the system has been running in one line.
-Result for this command includes the current time, the time duration system has been running for, the number of users who are currently logged on, and the system load averages for the past 1, 5, and 15 minutes respectively.
+The result for this command includes the current time, the time duration system has been running, the number of users who are currently logged on, and the system load averages for the past 1, 5, and 15 minutes respectively.

-The command “w” displays the detailed information about the users who are logged in the system currently.
+The command “w” displays detailed information about the users who are logged into the system currently.

 The command “passwd” stands for password and it is used to change the password of the user.